 Here is some information about how to go to Shenzhen.
-I personally dont think it is worth it for shopping alone as I found the prices to be only slightly less but often more than in Hong Kong.
+I personally dont think it is worth it for shopping alone as I find the prices to be occasionally slightly less but often more than in Hong Kong.

 Shopping in Hong Kong is the number one recreational activity so retailers entice shoppers with seasonal sales.
 There are two big sales.
 The first for the year is normally in full swing in January and continues into the lead up to Chinese New Year.
 Stores in Hong Kong mega malls slash prices in competition with each other so its a frantic but fun time to find bargains.

 The summer sales normally in full swing throughout July and August and are combined with a summer festival.
 I did notice on my recent visit in June that most stores already had items on sale.
 This is a sticky hot time of year but you can get out of the heat at one of the dozens of air conditioned shopping malls.
 Expect to see discounts of between 50% and 80%!

 You can get out of the humidity and save money at the same time.

 This was the opportunity to shop as perpectually, all stores in the shopping mall are offering discounts.
 You can pick from Adidas, Esprit, Coach and even Calvin Kleins.

 I chose to step into Puma as I managed to aptly buy three items - a bag for my daughter, a shoe for my son, and a top for myself.

 You are better off taking the airport bus that will put you right off on the road....A21 35HKD no problem there is a information booth where the buses are....give them the address and they will tell you where to get off and if there is a bus that takes you closer, but the A21 bus goes right down Nathan road and right to the area.